Liam Dixon

 Liam Dixon (born 26 April 1993) is an English former first-class cricketer.

-Dixon was born at Durham and educated in the city at the Stanley College of Technology.
+Dixon was born at Durham and educated in the city at the Stanley College of Technology (now known as North Durham Academy).
 From there he attended the College of St Hild and St Bede at Durham University.
 While studying at Durham University, Dixon played first-class cricket for Durham MCCU, making two appearances in 2014 against Derbyshire at Derby, and Durham at Chester-le-Street.
 A right-arm medium pace bowler, Dixon took 5 wickets at an average of 36.60, with best figures of 3 for 92.
 He debuted in minor counties cricket for Northumberland in the 2016 MCCA Knockout Trophy, with Dixon making four appearances in the competition in 2016 and one in 2017.